AshleyRayMaceli/portfolio/README.md

 ## Description

 _Epicodus Intro to Programming Week 1 independent project.
 Created a webpage with information about the author.
-Meant to serve as a portfolio page_
+Meant to serve as a portfolio page._

 ## Setup/Installation Requirements